LINK-NU/PNAS-Online-Dissemination-Gender/README.md

 # DATABASE DESCRIPTION

-Folder contains the final database used in manuscripts "O. Vásárhelyi, I Zakhlebin, S. Milojevic, EÁ.
-Horvát: Gender inequities in the online dissemination of scholars’ work"
+This folder contains the compiled data used in the article titled "Gender inequities in the online dissemination of scholars’ work" by O. Vásárhelyi, I Zakhlebin, S. Milojevic, E-Á. Horvát.

-Each dataset contains variables capturing sceintists' offline and online activity that was used to model the online success of scientists by broad research areas.
-Broad research areas were inferred from Web of Science data provided by by Clarivate Analytics, available for cost from at https://clarivate.com/webofsciencegroup/solutions/web-of-science/.
-For the assignment of subject categories you can find an algorithm (pseudocode) describing the reclassification procedure at: https://direct.mit.edu/qss/article/1/1/183/15573/Practical-method-to-reclassify-Web-of-Science.
+Data files are provided for each broad research area and contain variables capturing scientists' offline and online activity.
+We used these measures to evaluate and model the online success of scholars.
+Broad research areas were inferred from Web of Science data provided by Clarivate Analytics, available for cost from at https://clarivate.com/webofsciencegroup/solutions/web-of-science/.
+In addition, affiliates of member institutions can access Web of Science data for free through CADRE at: https://cadre.iu.edu/about-cadre.
+The algorithm used for classifying broad research areas is accessible at: https://direct.mit.edu/qss/article/1/1/183/15573/Practical-method-to-reclassify-Web-of-Science, Figure 2.

-The number of shares sceintists articles recevied in 2012 was obtained through the Altmetric's free Researcher Data Access Program (https://www.altmetric.com/research-access/).
+The number of online shares of scientists' articles was obtained through Altmetric's free Researcher Data Access Program (https://www.altmetric.com/research-access/).
 Metrics of scientists' ego networks were collected from the Open Academic Graph dataset which is available here: https://www.microsoft.com/en-us/research/project/open-academic-graph/.

 ## Variables:

+- Author ID (betettem a listaba ezt, korabban nem volt ott)
 - Female
 - Successful (Top 25%)
 - Number of shares